Tosontsengel, Zavkhan

 Tosontsengel (Тосонцэнгэл, meaning 'Oil happiness') is a sum of Zavkhan Province (aimag) in western Mongolia.
 It is the largest sum and sum centre in Zavkhan aimag after its capital, Uliastai.

 Geography

 Founded in 1923, Tosontsengel sum is located in the northeastern part of Zavkhan province.
 It is bordered by Ider, Ikh-Uul, Otgon, and Telmen sums of Zavkhan province; Tsetserleg sum of Khuvsgul province; and Tsakhir sum of Arkhangai province.

 The Ider River divides Tosontsengel into two parts.
 The southern part of the sum is located at the head of the Tarvagatai mountain range, a branch of the Khangai Mountains, which belongs to the forest steppe and steppe zone.
 The main part of the Khangai Mountains occupies most of the sum.

+Administrative divisions

+The district is divided into seven bags, which are: